sohamsankaran/armory/README.md

 ######Installation

-First, install git and pip if they aren't already installed.
+First, install git, python-dev|python-devel and pip if they aren't already installed.
 Next, if you haven't already, download armory as such:

 	git clone https://github.com/sohamsankaran/armory.git